 The registrant may only order Schedule I and II controlled substances as authorized by his or her current DEA Registration.
 DEA Form 222 must be submitted with any Schedule I and II orders.
-If more than ten (10) line items are ordered, additional copies of DEA Form 222 must be used.
-If any errors occur while filling out the forms, all copies must be voided and retained with the registrant's controlled substance records.
-DEA Form 222 may be ordered using the online DEA Order Form Request.
-The form must be stored securely in a safe box to prevent loss or theft.
+If any errors occur while filling out the form, the form must be voided and retained with the registrant's controlled substance records.
+DEA Form 222 may be ordered using the online DEA Forms 222 must be stored securely in a safe box to prevent loss or theft.